arduino/docs-content/content/retired/05.archived-libraries/CurieBLE/CurieBLE.md

 #include <CurieBLE.h>
 ```
 ## A quick introduction to Bluetooth® Low Energy
-Bluetooth® 4.0 includes both traditional Bluetooth, now labeled "Bluetooth® Classic", and the new Bluetooth® Low Energy.
+Bluetooth® 4.0 includes both traditional Bluetooth®, now labeled "Bluetooth® Classic", and the new Bluetooth® Low Energy.
 Bluetooth® Low Energy is optimized for low power use at low data rates, and was designed to operate from simple lithium coin cell batteries.

 Unlike standard Bluetooth® communication basically based on an asynchronous serial connection (UART) a Bluetooth® Low Energy radio acts like a community bulletin board.
 The computers that connect to it are like community members that read the bulletin board.
 Each radio acts as either the bulletin board or the reader.
 If your radio is a bulletin board (called a peripheral device in Bluetooth® Low Energy parlance) it posts data for all radios in the community to read.
-If your radio is a reader (called a central device in Blueooth LE terms) it reads from any of the bulletin boards (peripheral devices) that have information about which it cares.
+If your radio is a reader (called a central device in Bluetooth® LE terms) it reads from any of the bulletin boards (peripheral devices) that have information about which it cares.
 You can also think of peripheral devices as the servers in a client-server transaction, because they contain the information that reader radios ask for.
 Similarly, central devices are the clients of the Bluetooth® Low Energy world because they read information available from the peripherals.
 ![](assets/ble-bulletin-board-model.png)

 Think of a Bluetooth® Low Energy peripheral device as a bulletin board and central devices as viewers of the board.
 Central devices view the services, get the data, then move on.
 Each transaction is quick (a few milliseconds), so multiple central devices can get data from one peripheral.